oldpride/tpsup/python3/lib/tpsup/readme.txt

 modtools.py
-    modtools.py compiles code also compiles code at run time. it dynamically creates a module.
-    but the caller does not need to pass the namespace, globals(), to the module.
+    modtools.py compiles code also compiles code at run time. it dynamically creates a module (dynamic dedicate namespace). but the caller does not need to pass the namespace, globals(), to the module.
     Therefore, the module cannot access caller's objects. caller has to pass caller's objects using function parameters.